takalkartejas/learning_docker/README.md

 32. We create new container called website_2 and mount the volume from the container website into website_2.
 33. We give it a different port no. and check if the website is running
 34. Dockerfile :- refer theory 11
-35. We create a docker file with the base image nginx, we add the files from the website folder in the container adresss :- /usr/share/nginx/html, and this is not a volume mount
+35. We create a docker file with the base image nginx, we add the files from the website folder in the container adresss :- /usr/share/nginx/html, and this is not a volume mount,
+36. refer DockerFile for comments
+37. build the image using :- docker build -t website:latest .

 ### Usefull commands: